PurpleHorrorRus/simple-trovo-api/README.md

     /*
         Listen messages.
-        If you specified fetchAllMessages: true, this event will emit an array of messages at first launch.
+        If you specified fetchPastMessages: true, this event will emit every past messages at first launch.
-        This event will emit a message object.
     */

     Trovo.chat.service.on("message", message => {